Plan your Cloud Volumes ONTAP configuration in Azure

 When you create volumes for Cloud Volumes ONTAP, you need to choose the underlying cloud storage that Cloud Volumes ONTAP uses as a disk.

-HA systems use Premium page blobs.
-Meanwhile, single node systems can use two types of Azure Managed Disks:
+Single node systems can use three types of Azure Managed Disks:

 Premium SSD Managed Disks provide high performance for I/O-intensive workloads at a higher cost.